MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-persona-and-teams.md

 ## The digital security office

 Digital security deals with the entire management and analytics scenario.
-It is usually a dedicated department lead by a Chief Information Security Officer.
-This department works closely with Data Platform Ops, the data governance review board, and the architecture review board.
+It's usually a dedicated department lead by a chief information security officer.
+This department works closely with data platform ops, the data governance review board, and the architecture review board.

 ## Data governance roles and responsibilities